Pylons/pyramid/docs/glossary.rst

    predicate factory
-      A callable which is used by a third party during the registration of a route or view predicates to extend the view and route configuration system.
+      A callable which is used by a third party during the registration of a route, view, or subscriber predicates to extend the configuration system.
 See :ref:`registering_thirdparty_predicates` for more
       information.